 If you are in severe debt, your debt counsellor can go through insolvency options with you, such as petitioning for bankruptcy.
 They may even be able to help you fill out the forms and attend court with you.
 Clearly the majority of people would rather avoid this situation, but your debt counsellor will advise you on what is best for your circumstances.

-Getting debt advice was one of the best things I ever did.
+Getting debt counselling was one of the best things I ever did.
 It was scary, emotional, and exhausting.
 I worried I had made the right decision the whole way through, but I now know it was the best thing.
 Much as I have a few things now that I am working on repaying, I am on top of my finances.
 I really did beat debt and I want to help you get to that stage too.
 Like when you have an electric problem, you’d call an electrician, you shouldn’t be afraid to call in the professionals.